xcore/sw_gpio_examples/README.rst

 Key Features
 ============

- * Demonstrates UART communication using COM PORT.
+ * Demonstrates UART communication using Serial PORT.
  * Switch on board LEDs ON by Button Press.
  * Demonstrates I2C application with on board ADC.
- * Displays Temperature on comport or on Console based on application.
+ * Displays Temperature on Serial port or on Console based on application.

 Required Tools
 ==============